stephenkyang/tp/docs/DeveloperGuide.md

 ![ExpenseCommand.png](images/ExpenseCommand.png)

+**There are some variables and methods that are not shown in the class diagram for easier readability.**

 ### ExpenseCommand Sequence

 Once a string `input` from the user has been deemed as an `Expense` command, the `input` will be passed into the